siglun/term-paper-autumn-2024/david-lewis-elusive-knowledge/03_uneliminated-possibilities.md

 it is the existence of the experience that conflicts with  _W_ :
  _W_  is a possibility in which the subject is not having experience  _E_ .

+## Actuality

+There is one possibility that actually obtains (for the subject and at the time in question);  call it actuality.
+Then a possibility W is uneliminated iff the subject's perceptual experience and memory in W exactly match his perceptual experience and memory in actuality.

 [< previous](02_definition.md)  |[ handout ](lewis_iff_handout.pdf)|  [next >](04_rules-for-not-ignoring.md)